oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.md

 * Any fedora FAS account, using: &lt;username&gt;.id.fedoraproject.org

 Once you log in, choose a Gerrit username.
-This username will be used to generate an HTTP password (Settings --> HTTP Password) and also needed to SSH connection.
+This username will be used to generate an HTTP password (Settings --> HTTP Password) and to enable SSH connection.

 To choose username:
 * Go to Settings
-* In the username field, enter your username and click Save Changes
+* Enter your username in the username field and click Save Changes

 ## SSH Configuration

 ### Setting up SSH Keys

 If you don’t have a set of SSH keys, open the terminal on your local machine and enter the following:

 ssh-keygen -t rsa

 Ensure that your private RSA key is located at `~/.ssh` and that the permissions on the `.ssh` directory are sufficiently restrictive.
 Typically, the `.ssh` directory should have permissions set to 700, and the file `.ssh/id_rsa` should have the permissions set to 600.